-- 2. Certifications and background check(s): The student must have an active, unrestricted LPN license in Washington State and 500 hours of verified employment experience as an LPN.
-Students are required to pass a national and local background check with a result of No Record on File.
-A non-refundable fee is charged to each student for the background check.
-Students must maintain a current CPR for the Healthcare Provider training that includes adult, child, infant, and AED under the guidelines of the American Heart Association.
+- 2. Certifications and background check(s): The student must have an active, unrestricted LPN license in Washington State and 500 hours of employment experience as an LPN, verified by either documented work hours or a letter from your supervisor with a signature.
+Students will be required to pass a national and local background check with a result of No Record on File in order to continue in the program.
+Students must have current CPR for the Healthcare Provider training that includes adult, child, infant, and AED under the guidelines of the American Heart Association.
 Online CPR courses are not accepted. - 3.
 Documentation of Immunizations: Documentation will be required by June 25 of the year the student is expected to start.
+Immunizations are not required to submit an application.
+Immunizations include: Hepatitis B series plus positive titer, Tetanus/Diphtheria(Tdap), TB: (1) 2-step TB screening, or (2) Quantiferum Gold TB test, or (3) history of past three years TB testing or (4) negative chest X-ray report with annual free note from physician.
+Measles/Mumps/Rubella (2 injections or 1 injection and positive titer), Varicella (2) immunizations or positive titer.
+Seasonal flu vaccine is also required.

-Immunization requirements are based on CDC guidelines and/or clinical facility policies and may change.
-Please check the college website for current requirements.
+Immunization requirements may change, based on CDC guidelines and/or clinical facility policies.

-NURS 202 Pharmacology I .
-3
+NURS 202 Pharmacology I 3

-NURS 206 Pharmacology II .
-3
+NURS 206 Pharmacology II 3

-NURS 207 Complex Medical Surgical I .
-3
+NURS 207 Complex Medical Surgical I 3

-NURS 212 ^{DIV} Caring for Women and the Childbearing Family .
-4

-NURS 217 Client Care: Management Practice I .
-4

-NURS 219 Complex Medical Surgical II .
-3

-NURS 220 Caring for the Pediatric Patient .
-4

-NURS 223 Complex Medical Surgical III .
-3

-NURS 228 Complex Physical Health Assessment and Nursing Skills

-NURS 230 Complex Mental Health Nursing .
-4

-NURS 238 ^{CAP} Capstone Clinical .
-5

-NURS 240 Perspectives in Professional Nursing .
-3

-NURS 242 Client Care: Management Practice II .
+NURS 212 ^{div} Caring for Women and the Childbearing Family .
+4 NURS 217 Client Care: Management Practice I .
+4 NURS 219 Complex Medical Surgical II .
+3 NURS 220 Caring for the Pediatric Patient .
+4 NURS 223 Complex Medical Surgical III .
+3 NURS 228 Complex Physical Health Assessment and Nursing Skills .
+6 NURS 230 Complex Mental Health Nursing .
+4 NURS 242 Client Care: Management Practice II .
+5 NURS 240 Perspectives in Professional Nursing .
+3 NURS 238 ^{CAP} Capstone Clinical .
 5